 I truly believe that one of the best things a beginner can do is to observe your garden, the weather patterns, pests and how your crops did.
 Keeping a garden journal will help you learn more over time and become a better gardener because you’re learning your specific climate and micro climate.
 Here’s 20 questions for your garden journal, a free PDF that you can print off and make notes on.

 Did you know that many flowers can help attract beneficial insects?
 Other times you need to attract pollinators to your garden or deter pests with smells.

-Companion planting can be incredibly helpful at reducing pest damage, increasing yield and adding beauty to your garden.
-I’ve written about it here.
+Companion planting flowers and herbs can be incredibly helpful at reducing pest damage, increasing yield, and adding beauty to your garden.